Skip to content

 You can file the NRCGT return yourself.
 The HMRC online system is reasonably straightforward for a single property sale.
 But if you have multiple properties, a complex ownership structure (joint ownership, trust, company), or you are unsure about the valuation at 5 April 2015, you should get professional help.

-As ICAEW qualified accountants working with agency founders across the UAE and UK, we handle NRCGT filings regularly.
+As specialist agency accountants working with agency founders across the UAE and UK, we handle NRCGT filings regularly.
 The cost of professional advice is usually far less than the penalties for getting it wrong.

 What About Future Sales?